Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

 2006.11.18 (Ver 2.37)
+  - added workaround(SSH_BUG_SIGBLOB) that generating the symmetric key is failure on Extreme Networks switch.

 2006.11.1 (Ver 2.36)
   - Bug fix: Could not connect Tectia server with SSH2 protocol.
 Changed the timing of both MAC and packet compression method are enabled from user authentication to SSH2_MSG_NEWKEYS procedure.